PFAMI/EMG_video_game_controller/README.md

 * More generally, any video game or application that responds to keyboard input can be controlled with EMG signals through this system.

 ## Customization
+- Adjust all configurations in the third cell, for example :
-- Adjust EMG threshold in the script with « threshold = 200 »
+  - EMG threshold in the script with « threshold = 200 »
   - Change the output key (e.g., spacebar, number keys) with « key = 'a' »
-- Define plotting parameters or disable visualization as needed.

 ## Notes
 - Tested with Backyard Brains Human SpikerBox hardware, Windows 11,Python: 3.12.7, pyserial: 3.5, numpy: 1.26.4, scipy: 1.15.3, pyautogui: 0.9.54, matplotlib: 3.10.3